phisiart/418-proj/_posts/2000-01-07-experiments.md

 - iMac: Intel Core i7-4790K (4 cores, 8 threads, 4.0 GHz, turbo up to 4.4 GHz).
 16 GB RAM (2 * DDR3, 1600 MHz).
 AMD Radeon R9 M295X (850 MHz, 4 GB GDDR5).

 - MacBook Pro (MBP): Intel Core i5-5287U (2 cores, 4 threads, 2.9 GHz, turbo up to 3.3 GHz).
 8 GB RAM (2 * LPDDR3, 1867 MHz).
 Intel Iris Graphics 6100 (300 MHz, up to 1.1 GHz, 4 GB GDDR).

+Note that these machines do not have NVIDIA GPU's and therefore cannot run CUDA.
+We are interested how we can utilize the GPU on these platforms.

 The following names are used to identify the corresponding implementation: